The Promise (2011 TV serial): Pre-production, further research, and finance

 Daybreak had initially costed the drama at £8 million, which with some trimming they had been able to pare back to £7 million.
 Channel 4 committed £4 million, roughly in line with the channel's hourly rate for prestige drama.
 Other sources of funding were more difficult.
 In France, a deal giving Canal + first-run subscription broadcast rights, with free-to-air rights on ARTE a year later, was negotiated by Daybreak's long-standing production contact Georges Campana, bringing in a further £1 million.
-SBS (a frequent co-producer with ARTE) secured Australian rights, and some top-up funding was obtained from the E.U. media fund.
+SBS (a frequent co-producer with ARTE) secured Australian rights, and some top-up funding was obtained from the EU media fund.
 However pre-sale negotiations for America and Germany ran into the sand.
 Eventually, having put back filming from an original autumn 2009 start, and with everything else ready to go, Kosminsky went back to Channel 4 and said that without another £1 million the series wasn't going to happen.
 Exceptionally, Channel 4 agreed the extra funding, and filming started in Israel in early 2010 under the revised title Homeland, beginning with the period scenes at Stella Maris.
 Channel 4 presented its support as part of a £20 million investment in drama, also including This is England '86 and Any Human Heart, made possible by cancellation of the £50 million per series it was previously spending on Big Brother.